Who Is The Course For?

 By the end of the course, delegates will..

-- Have a detailed knowledge of the fire safety strategy of the premises.
+• Have detailed knowledge of the fire safety strategy of the premises.

-- Understand the difficulties that some people, particularly if disabled, may have in escaping and any special evacuation arrangements that have been pre-planned.
+• Understand the difficulties that some people, particularly those with disabilities, may face in escaping and any special evacuation arrangements that have been pre-planned.

-Fire warden training normally involves a classroom-based theory session of approximately 2 hours followed by a 30-minute practical session using fire extinguishers on live fires.
+Fire warden training typically involves a 2-hour classroom-based theory session, followed by a 30-minute practical session using fire extinguishers on live fires.

-There will also be a short test paper to complete at the end.
+There will also be a multiple-choice test paper to complete at the end.
 This is to ensure delegates have understood the course content.

 Click here for more information on the ‘Role of a Fire Warden’ (opens in new window)